evizitei/aero123_trifan/README.md

 `make run`

 which will re-build the binary and run it.
-Three threads will be started, one to accept command input, one to run the simulator for feeding position changes into the GPS, and one to log the status of the system to the flight log on disk.
+Four threads will be started: one to accept command input, one to run the simulator for feeding position changes into the GPS, one for processing state changes and decisions in the flight controller, and one to log the status of the system to the flight log on disk.

 The CLI will provide you with commands you can use to "control"